-Occasionally, it is desirable to place narrative in notes in order to contextualize a discussion without delaying the development of your argument.
+Occasionally, it is desirable to place narrative in notes to contextualize a discussion without delaying the development of your argument.

 N Clinton L. Evans, The War on Weeds in the Prairie West: An Environmental History (Calgary: University of Calgary Press, 2002).
-Evans argues that there is a fundamental economic relationship between people and weeds in subsistence or non-capitalist societies.
-This relationship determined both how agricultural societies developed and how weed control would be conducted.
+Evans argues that a fundamental economic relationship existed between people and weeds in subsistence societies.
+This relationship determined how agricultural societies developed and how weed control would be conducted.

-It is sometimes necessary to put several sources into one footnote, if all the sources refer to the material that is being referenced.
-In such cases, works should be separated by semi-colons and listed in the order the material appears in the text.
+It is sometimes necessary to put several sources into one footnote, if all the sources refer to the material being referenced.
+These works should be separated by semi-colons and listed in the order they appear in the text.

-N Glenn Burgess, The Politics of the Ancient Constitution: An Introduction to English Political Thought, 1603-42 (University Park, PA: University of Pennsylvania Press, 1993), 34-56; Brian Levack, The Civil Lanyers in England, 1603-1641: A Political Study (Oxford: Oxford University Press, 1973), 43-67; Johann Sommerville, "English and European Political Ideas in the Early Seventeenth Century: Revisionism and the Case of Absolutism," Journal of British Studies 35 (1996): 168-94.
+N Glenn Burgess, The Politics of the Ancient Constitution: An Introduction to English Political Thought, 1603-42 (University Park, PA: University of Pennsylvania Press, 1993), 34-56; Brian Levack, The Civil Lawyers in England, 1603-1641: A Political Study (Oxford: Oxford University Press, 1973), 43-67; Johann Sommerville, "English and European Political Ideas in the Early Seventeenth Century: Revisionism and the Case of Absolutism," Journal of British Studies 35 (1996): 168-94.